 Alternate Title: An Ode to Comrades in the Upside Down

 Over the years, you can’t help but notice as a gringo in Latin America that you end up with some odd drinking buddies.
-While your Latin friends are usually the same kind of dudes you ran around with back home, gringos are in short supply.
+While your Latin friends are probably the same kind of friends you ran around with back home, gringos are in short supply.
 So you end up hanging out with personality types that you normally wouldn’t.

 You make friends from the other side of the pond who drink tea and watch soccer.
-I have a buddy who went to a feminist rally … on purpose.
+I have a buddy who went to a feminist rally (on purpose!).
 I had a buddy in Bogota who weighed 140 pounds soaking wet with work boots on.

 We’re all living in Spanish, the language of migrant labor.
 We’re throwing the shit paper in the trash.
 We’re eating rice every day like peasants.
 When we’re not hearing the constant beep of the horn, it’s cumbia or vallenato or, worst of all, rock en español.
 The ignorant masses, the inept aristrocracy, the backwards companies staffed by educated professionals who can’t even write well in fuckin Spanish.

-But unlike Will, who spent just a month there and left as soon as he could, we went to the Upside Down and liked it.
+But unlike Will, who spent just a month in the Upside Down and left as soon as he could, we went to the Upside Down and liked it.
 We chose to stay.
 We’ve been in the Upside Down for years.
 We’ve carved out a life, maybe even married Upside Down natives and spawned Upside Down offspring.

 “There are two types of expats.
 The first kind only hangs out with locals and complains about the expats.
 The second kind only hangs out with expats and all they do is complain about the locals.” – English Teacher X

 For years I thought that explained it.
 We hang out with each other because we love getting away from the natives, if just for a minute, to make fun of them or complain.